choyon-ugv/choyon-ugv/README.md

 ### Hi there 👋, I am Farhan Shahriar Choyon.
-#### Python Developer & Graphics Designer
+#### Django Developer & Graphics Designer
-I'm a Python Developer & also a Graphics Designer.
+I'm a Django Developer & also a Graphics Designer.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I working with Python & Django but some technologies I enjoy working with include AI, Machine Learning, Robotics.

 Skills: C / C++ / HTML / Python / Django / Adobe Illustrator